Bruce-8/SentiVault/README.md

 ### Sentiment Prediction

 After each creation or update of a sentiment, the `Current Predictions` box will be updated accordingly to display the content of the current sentiment.
-A Tensorflow Neural Network model from the back-end will predict on whether this sentiment is "Positive" or "Negative.
+A Tensorflow Neural Network model from the back-end will predict on whether this sentiment is "Positive" or "Negative".

 ### Deleting a Sentiment